richardupright/TF-cronos/README.md

 		}
 	```

-	* terraform init
+	* terraform init //you can execute the command as much as you want
 	* terraform plan
 	* terraform apply
-	* You should see the result in your okta tenant (a custom attributes is added to the profile of okta)
+	* You should see the result in your okta tenant (a custom attributes is added to the user profile of okta)

+## Terraform Cloud
-3. Terraform cloud : https://app.terraform.io/signup/account to create an account
+1. Terraform cloud : https://app.terraform.io/signup/account to create an account
 	* Create workspace (tf-cronos-prod)
 	* Adding github as vcs https://www.terraform.io/docs/cloud/vcs/github.html
 		* add new oauth app on github https://github.com/settings/applications/new